BeauNouvelle/DateTextField/README.md

     myDateTextField.separator = "-"

 **`dateFormat`**

 Currenty supports `.monthYear`, `.dayMonthYear`, and `.monthDayYear` formats.
-Would love to support custom formats.

 **`separator`**

 Determines what separator you would like to use between date elements.
-Most common used are dashes `-`, and slashes `/`.
+Most common used are dashes `-`, and slashes `/`, but you can use whatever you like.

 **`date`**